 How to Incentivise Customers to Buy Wine Online

 Engaging in wine ecommerce can offer a lot of benefits for sellers.
-But in order to reap those benefits, you need to convince customers to buy from you.
+But to reap those benefits, you need to convince customers to buy from you.

 Here are a few ideas:

-• Allow customers to return online orders to your brick-and-mortar wine store.
+- Allow customers to return online orders to your bricks-and-mortar wine store.

-• Email customers personalised recommendations for related products based on their past purchases.
-Automatic predictive personalisation software, which offers exactly the perfect purchase to each consumer for you, makes life far easier than second guessing, and finding the time.
+- Email customers hyper-personalised recommendations for related products based on their past purchases.
+AI machine learning autonomous hyper-personalisation software, which offers exactly the perfect purchase to each consumer for you, makes life far easier than second-guessing, and finding the time.